-Total revenue was \$702.5 million in 2017, a decrease of \$65.1 million, or 8.5%, from 2016 total revenue of \$767.6 million.
-The decrease was largely attributable to a decline in domestic and foreign capital, coastal protection, environmental & infrastructure and rivers & lakes revenues during 2017 as compared to the prior year.
+Total revenue was \$592.2 million in 2017, a decrease of \$45.3 million, or 7.1%, from 2016 total revenue of \$637.5 million.
+The decrease was largely attributable to a decline in domestic and foreign capital, coastal protection and rivers & lakes revenues during 2017 as compared to 2016.
 These decreases were partially offset by an increase in revenues from maintenance projects during the year ended December 31, 2017 as compared to 2016.
 The Company categorizes revenue by service type to understand the market in which the Company operates and to assess how the Company is performing on bidding work or projects and is generating revenue from backlog.

 Domestic capital dredging revenues decreased \$34.8 million, or 15.8%, to \$185.1 million in 2017 compared to 2016 revenues of \$219.9 million.
 The decrease in domestic capital dredging revenue was mostly attributable to a greater amount of revenue earned on the Savannah Harbor deepening project, a liquefied natural gas ("LNG") project in Texas and a deepening project on the Delaware River during the year ended 2016 when compared to 2017.
 The Company experienced delays associated with Hurricane Harvey, Irma, Maria and Jose which caused work stoppage on the Company's projects in the impacted areas.
-The decline in revenue from these projects was partially offset by revenue earned during the current year from coastal restoration projects in Louisiana and Mississippi as well as revenue from the initial stages of mobilization on a deepening project in South Carolina.
+The decline in revenue from these projects was partially offset by revenue earned during 2017 from coastal restoration projects in Louisiana and Mississippi as well as revenue from the initial stages of mobilization on a deepening project in South Carolina.
 In 2017, the Company earned 72% of its backlog carried forward from December 31, 2016.

 Revenues from foreign dredging operations in 2017 totaled \$42.3 million, a decrease of \$17.1 million, or 28.8%, from 2016 revenues of \$59.4 million.
-Foreign dredging revenue in 2017 was down compared to 2016 due to a greater amount of revenue earned on projects in Saudi Arabia, Brazil and Bahrain during the prior year.
+Foreign dredging revenue in 2017 was down compared to 2016 due to a greater amount of revenue earned on projects in Saudi Arabia, Brazil and Bahrain during 2016.
 The Company earned 100% of its backlog carried forward from December 31, 2016.

 Coastal protection revenues were \$191.1 million in 2017, a decrease of \$23.9 million, or 11.1%, from \$215.0 million in 2016.
-For the year ended December 31, 2017, the decrease in coastal protection revenue was the result of a greater amount of revenue earned in the prior year on large projects in New Jersey and New York for the repair of shorelines damaged as a result of Superstorm Sandy and winter storms as compared to 2017.
-Further, a greater amount of revenue was earned on projects in Florida during the prior year as compared to the current year.
-These negative impacts on revenue were partially offset by greater revenue earned on coastal protection projects in Virginia, North Carolina, South Carolina and Maryland during the current year as compared to 2016.
+For the year ended December 31, 2017, the decrease in coastal protection revenue was the result of a greater amount of revenue earned in 2016 on large projects in New Jersey and New York for the repair of shorelines damaged as a result of Superstorm Sandy and winter storms as compared to 2017.
+Further, a greater amount of revenue was earned on projects in Florida during 2016 as compared to 2017.
+These negative impacts on revenue were partially offset by greater revenue earned on coastal protection projects in Virginia, North Carolina, South Carolina and Maryland during 2017 as compared to 2016.
 The Company earned 100% of its backlog carried forward from December 31, 2016.

 Revenues from maintenance dredging projects in 2017 were \$134.9 million, an increase of \$42.6 million, or 46.2%, from \$92.3 million in 2016.
-The increase in maintenance revenue during the current year was largely attributable to work on two large projects in Delaware in addition to projects in Florida, North Carolina, Oregon and California.
-The increase in revenue from these projects in the current year was partially offset by a greater amount of revenue earned on projects in Pennsylvania and Florida during the prior year.
+The increase in maintenance revenue during 2017 was largely attributable to work on two large projects in Delaware in addition to projects in Florida, North Carolina, Oregon and California.
+The increase in revenue from these projects in 2017 was partially offset by a greater amount of revenue earned on projects in Pennsylvania and Florida during 2016.
 The Company earned 100% of its backlog carried forward from December 31, 2016.